Pandawan/qcl/README.md

 ## Why

 A lot of us have CLIs we installed years ago to interface with some obscure framework we were learning back in 2013.
-Now that CLI takes up a sizeable chunk of space and can sometimes cause keyword conflicts with other tools we use.
-That's why you'd use `qcl` to automatically uninstall that bulky package when you're done using it.
+Today, CLIs take up a sizeable chunk of space and can sometimes cause keyword conflicts with other tools we use.
+To remedy this, you can use `qcl` to automatically uninstall that bulky package when you're done using it.

 ## Installation